Zytronium/atlas-the-joy-of-painting-api/README.md

    `3000` with `PORT`'s value if using environment variables)
 3. Test either in browser or with Postman

+Note: to get more debug information, both in server console and in the response JSON, when an unexpected error occurs, set environment variable `ENV` to `development`.

 ----

 ## Example usage